Viki-coding/community/README.md

 Made a lot of styling changes to the page, deployed to Heroku and the following was displayed.
 Realised I had forgotten to collectstatic, went back into the terminal ran the command again and deployed successfully.

 Faciliator log in bug, faciliator user not being redirected when username and password entered.
 When running server, got error module error not found in forms.
-Realised I had not created a forms.py for the noticeboard app.
+Realised I had created the forms.py in the incorrect file path under community centre rather than under noticeboard app.
+Deleted forms.py under community centre.
+Bug still existed, so decided to create a separate login.html page for facilitators to log in to, corrected the views.py links.
+Checked that the users set up in Django were authorised.

+javascript error - while dev tools was open noticed I had a js error, checked the filepath in base.html to realise that I should of had script.js in its own js folder.
+Corrected it and it ran fine.

 <h2>User Experience Assurance</h2>